 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered by our plan.
 This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$8,300.
+For calendar year 2023 this amount is \$8,300 of-pocket amount.
+These services described in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$8,850, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

 The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
 The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-These services described in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$8,300, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+In addition, amounts you pay for some services do not count toward your maximum out-